TwiN/gatus/README.md

 ### Exposing Gatus on a custom path
-Gatus always exposes its endpoints and UI under the root path ('/'), and it cannot be changed.
+By default, Gatus exposes its UI and endpoints under the root path (`/`).
+If you need to serve Gatus on a subpath (e.g. `/gatus/`), set `web.base-path` to that path and Gatus will register all of its routes — the UI, the API and the OIDC login/callback handlers — natively under it.
+Generated links, asset URLs, auth cookie paths and OIDC redirects are all adjusted accordingly.

-However, if you find yourself in a situation where you need to expose Gatus on a custom path (e.g. `/gatus/`), you can achieve this by using a reverse proxy such as Nginx or Traefik or Caddy to handle the path rewriting for you.
+This works standalone, with **no reverse proxy required**: set `web.base-path: /gatus/` and Gatus serves at e.g. `http://localhost:8080/gatus/` (the root `/` conveniently redirects there).
+Everything lives under the base path, including `/health` and `/metrics` (e.g. `/gatus/health`), so remember to update any health probes or metric scrapers accordingly.

-In order for it to work properly, you must tell Gatus to use the custom path as its `web.base-path` so that all links are generated correctly and redirections work as expected.
+If you do place a reverse proxy (Nginx, Traefik, Caddy, ...) in front of Gatus, it must **pass the subpath through unchanged** — do **not** strip it — because Gatus now serves at the subpath itself.
+For example, with Caddy use `handle` rather than `handle_path`.

-See [examples/docker-compose-reverse-proxy](.examples/docker-compose-reverse-proxy) for example using Caddy.
+See [examples/docker-compose-reverse-proxy](.examples/docker-compose-reverse-proxy) for an example using Caddy.

-Note that if you are using OIDC for authentication, your `security.oidc.redirect-url` must include the custom path as well.
+Note that if you are using OIDC for authentication, your `security.oidc.redirect-url` must include the custom path as well (e.g. `http://localhost:8080/gatus/authorization-code/callback`).

 See [examples/docker-compose-reverse-proxy-oidc](.examples/docker-compose-reverse-proxy-oidc) for an example using Caddy and OIDC.